AlexanderLabWHOI/EUKulele/README.md

 ## Formalizing environmental eukaryotic taxonomic assignment

 ### About EUKulele
-`EUKulele` is a Python program for taxonomic annotation of microbes in metatranscriptomic and metagenomic samples, with special emphasis on eukaryote discovery. `EUKulele` can be downloaded from [PyPI](https://pypi.org/) and used as a Python module, or it may be downloaded via `conda` and used as a command-line program.
+`EUKulele` is a Python program for taxonomic annotation of microbes in metatranscriptomic and metagenomic samples, with special emphasis on eukaryote discovery. `EUKulele` can be downloaded from [PyPI](https://pypi.org/), or it may be downloaded via `conda` and used as a command-line program.
 The software includes three major features:
 - Database setup and formatting
 - Database creation, alignment, and taxonomic estimation
 - Assessment of the BUSCO completeness of subsets of contigs at each taxonomic level